 - Keynesians reject real business cycle theories (an idea that the government can have no influence over the economic cycle)

-- Monetarists more critical of ability of fiscal policy to stimulate growth in real GDP.
+- Monetarists are more critical of the ability of fiscal policy to stimulate economic growth.

 - Monetarists stress the importance of controlling the money supply to keep inflation low.